 - Intensive German Class

-I was stuck between finding my own place and roommates or taking advantage of WOKO, a student housing organization separate from ETH that places you in one of their dorms that vary wildly in configurations.
+Before all of the above, I was debating between finding my own place and roommates or taking advantage of WOKO, a student housing organization separate from ETH that places you in one of their dorms that vary wildly in configurations.
 Ultimately I went with WOKO as the dorms were typically 30-50% cheaper than sharing a 2-3 bedroom flat in Zurich.
-Plus, few landlords would choose an international student that communicated through phone calls over a local candidate (of which there are many).
+Plus, few landlords would choose an international student that communicated through phone calls over a local student or prospect tenant.

 Pain points include sharing a huge kitchen with 160 amateur chefs.
 While cookware was provided, most of them were burnt, melted, or broken by the third month.
 I’d suggest buying your own if you have sensitive food allergies.
 Meal times meant crowded spaces too, so some strategy is involved in eating quickly.
 Some students formed cooking clubs, which seemed really successful.
 By the summer months, we had BBQ options outdoors.
 Some students almost ate all their meals at the school cafeteria.
 This option was about 40-60% more expensive than preparing your own meals.